OP-TEE/optee_os/documentation/secure_storage.md

    Typically, an implementation may rely on the REE for that purpose (protection level 100) or on hardware assets controlled by the TEE (protection level 1000).
-   The current implementation does *not* provide any protection against rollback, and therefore the protection level is set to 0.
+   If configured with CFG_RPMB_FS=y the protection against rollback is is controlled by the TEE and is set to 1000.
+If CFG_RPMB_FS=n, there's no protection against rollback, and the protection level is set to 0.

 ### TEE File Structure In Linux File System